MyProjectsProgress/DSP_Task1_8/README.md

 # Sampling Studio

 ## Description
-It is a web application that illustrates the signal sampling and it's recovery showing the importance and validation of the Nyquist rate.
+ A web application that illustrates the signal sampling and it's recovery showing the importance and validation of the Nyquist rate.

 ## Features
 - Sample & Recover: Allow the user to load a mid-length signal (Limit 200MB per file • CSV), visualize and sample it via different frequencies, then use the sampled points to recover the original signal using Whittaker–Shannon interpolation formula.